Hawk Identification – Everything you’d need to know

 Conclusion

-Yet, no matter how much we learn, there will always be moments in the field where a Hawk’s identity eludes us.
+Yet, no matter how much we learn, there will always be moments in the field where a hawk’s identity eludes us.
 Turning to a community of fellow bird enthusiasts can be invaluable in such instances.
-Birda, a free birdwatching app, comes to the rescue in these situations.
-If you’re ever in doubt about a Hawk’s species or any other avian wonder, capture its image and post it on Birda.
-The vibrant community within the app, comprising both novice birdwatchers and seasoned experts, will likely pitch in with their insights.
-And for those eager to spot Hawks in their vicinity, Birda’s location feature can point you to prime Hawk-watching spots.
+Birda, considered by many, as the best bird identification app available today, harnesses the power of HI (Human intelligence) through its global community to help you identify birds and learn how to do it quicker.
+If you’re ever in doubt about a hawk’s species or any other avian wonder, just get a photo and post it on Birda.
+The vibrant community within the app, comprising both novice birdwatchers and seasoned experts, will pitch in with their insights.
+And for those eager to spot hawks in their vicinity, Birda’s location feature can point you to prime hawk-watching spots.

 FAQs